gitbra/ChromaticButtonAccordionRight/README.md

 ### General

-- Not tested under MuseScore 4
 - The score in the screenshot is the typical supported format

 ### Usage of the buttons

 The feature counts the notes and highlights them with 6 possible layouts.

-- Edit the plugin with a text editor manually to rotate the accordion by default (`rotate: true`)
+- To rotate the accordion by default, or dock the plugin (MS3), edit the plugin with a text editor
 - First track only
-- Selections not supported
 - 8va/8vb not supported
 - Grace notes not supported
-- Long notes are several notes

 ### Possible scales